acharabin/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/README.md

 # Tacotron 2 And WaveGlow For PyTorch

 This repository provides additions to NVIDIA/DeepLearningExamples scripts to further optimize training and inferences with Tacotron 2 and WaveGlow v1.6 models.
-More fundamentally, this repository is designed to provide a recipe for not just how to train a TTS model on an existing open source dataset (i.e. LJ voice), but to be able to easily scale application to new voices through tools for script management, audio editing, transfer learning, and more.
+More fundamentally, this repository is designed to provide a recipe for not just how to train a text-to-speech (TTS) model using an existing open source dataset (i.e. LJ voice), but to be able to easily scale application to new voices through tools for script management, audio editing, transfer learning, and more.
 As such, the repo comes equipped with a new open source voice dataset (AC voice) and associated models/inferences as a proof of concept.

 ## Source Repo